Sanggai Yumpham: Features

-The citadel is situated inside the enclosed area of the inner brick wall.
-Its area is around 600 x 600 feet.
-Its walls are 14 to 20 feet high.
-There are 4 guarding posts (pillars) in the 4 corners of 4 directions.
+The citadel is inside the fort's inner brick wall.
+It measures around 600 x 600 ft, and its walls are 14 to 20 ft high.
+There are four guarding pillars in the 4 corners of 4 directions.

-The southern passageway door leads to the Govindajee Temple of the Kangla.
+The southern passageway door leads to the Govindajee Temple.

-It is constructed by using well-burnt bricks.
+It built of bricks.
 It houses many holy sites, including the coronation site of Pakhangba.
-It has three main entrance gates.
-Two entrance gates are on the western side and one entrance gate is on the southern side.
-The entrance gate situated on the left end of the western face lies directly opposite to the Royal Coronation Hall.
-The entrance gate situated at the right end of the same wall lies facing the Court Room (Darbar Hall).
-The southern entrance gate is well connected with a passageway leading to the Shree Govindajee Temple of the Kangla.
+It has three main entrance gates, two on the western side, one facing the Royal Coronation Hall and one facing the darbar hall, and one on the southern side that leads to a passageway to the Shree Govindajee Temple.

 It is surrounded by five walls of the Kangla Fort.
 The innermost wall is the only one that is standing still today.
 There is one octagonal watchtower at every corner of the wall, serving as sentry posts.
 Its entire perimeter has military installations (emplacements) of around 500 defender soldiers.

 There was an old bridge built over the Imphal River from the passageway between the Sanggai Yumpham and the Govindajee Temple inside the Kangla.
 Later, it got deteriorated in 1891.
 During the 28th meeting of the Kangla Fort Board, on 15 December 2018, Nongthombam Biren Singh, the Chief Minister of Manipur, took a decision that a new bridge will be constructed similar to the features of the old bridge.